 Before you start, get your grill ready or use a grill pan like this one; All-Clad 11-Inch Square Grill Pan.
 I don’t want to debate the merits of charcoal vs gas, so let’s just leave it at this; I love my gas grill for its ease of use, the grill pan is wonderful if you’re in a hurry or the weather is bad, and nothing compares to the taste of meat grilled over charcoal or wood.

-Trim the tough ends off the bottom of the asparagus (about 2″).
-Toss the asparagus in a bowl with the 2 tsp of olive oil.
-Grill over moderate heat about 3-4 minutes on each side.
+Trim the tough ends off the bottom of the asparagus (about 2").
+Toss the asparagus in a bowl with 1 tablespoon of the olive oil.
+Grill over moderate heat for about 3-4 minutes on each side.
 The asparagus should be slightly charred and tender-crisp when done.
 Remove from the heat and put on a plate.
 Season with salt and pepper.

 Cut one of the blood oranges in half and squeeze the juice into a small bowl.
 Using a sharp paring knife, cut the skin and the white pith off the remaining two oranges.
 Cut in between the membranes of each segment to remove them from the orange.
 Do this over the bowl with the juice to capture any excess juice.
 After removing the segments squeeze what's left of the orange to get all the juice out.